-Blind Bake the Crust
+Blind Bake Apple Pie Crust

-Blind baking means baking the pie crust before you fill it to avoid an under-cooked bottom.
+Blind bake pie crust before you fill it to avoid an under-cooked bottom.
 To blind bake your crust, roll out your dough, transfer it to your pie dish and press it firmly against the bottom and edges.
 Puncture the bottom with a fork to allow heat and steam to move freely and bake the crust.

 For a no-bake pie, consider brushing the bottom of a cooled, pre-baked shell with chocolate if the taste will enhance your pie's flavor.
 Let the chocolate cool, which also acts as a moisture barrier, then add your filling.

 Bake in Glass Dish

 Place your pie on your oven's bottom shelf, which puts the pie crust closer to the heat source, allowing it to bake completely.
 Once you've observed that the bottom is golden brown, move the pie to your oven's top shelf so that top can brown as desired.

 Drain the Filling

 If you prefer baking raw fruit in the pie shell, simply mixing it with sugar and letting it sit also causes its juices to release, which keeps the pie crust from remaining soggy during baking.